 URL Formatting Differences

-The way URLs are structured can also lead to trouble with duplicate content if web servers treat them as separate pages.
+The way URLs are structured can also lead to duplicate content if web servers treat them as separate pages.
 Here are two common issues:

-These tiny differences can confuse search engines because they look like separate pages that happen to share the same content.
+These small differences confuse search engines because they look like separate pages that happen to share the same text.

 Homepage Variations